Application Deadline

 Letters of Recommendation

-You need to provide the email contact information for at least 3 sources (and no more than 5) for letters of recommendation.
+You need to provide the email contact information for three individual sources for letters of recommendation.

-• You will receive an automated email notifying you when each of your references uploads their letter, and you may also check the status once you have paid.
+- You will receive an automated email notifying you when each of your references uploads their letter, and you may also check the status once you have paid.
+It is the applicant's responsibility to ensure letters are received on time.

-• If you need to make a change to your referee information, send corrections to cft@uoregon.edu
+- If you need to make a change to the information provided about references, send corrections to cft@uoregon.edu.

 Transcripts: